PatThePineapplePirate/laptop-digital-picture-frame-conversion/README.md

 ## <a name="construction"></a>Construction

 ### <a name="disassembly"></a>Disassembly
+The first step was disassembling the bulky laptop to remove all the housing pieces.
+The <a href="https://www.ifixit.com/Device/Dell_Inspiron_6000">iFixit guide</a> and <a href="https://www.ifixit.com/Device/Dell_Inspiron_6000">Service Manual</a> were referenced, but disassembly was pretty straightforward.
+Extra care was taken with screen ribbon cables and wifi antennas, while the battery and keyboard were discarded.

 <p align="center"><img alt="ifixit Dell Inspiron 6000 Image" src="/images/ifixit-dell-inspiron-6000.jpg" height="auto" width="auto"><br>
 Image source: <a href="https://www.ifixit.com/Device/Dell_Inspiron_6000">iFixit</a></p>